danielperna84/custom_homematic/README.md

 Option 3: Use the service homematicip_local.delete_device.
 This deletes the device from all caches, and from entity/device_registry.
 A reload on the integration, or a restart of HA will recreate the device and entities.
 The new name will be reflected also in the entity_id.

 Option 4: Delete and reinstall the Integration.
 That will recreate all devices and entities with new names (Should only be used on freshly installs systems)

-### Updated firmware version not refreshed in Home Assistant device info

-The device firmware version is part of the device description and cached permanently.
-To refresh the displayed firmware version you need to clear the cache by calling the service [clear_cache](https://github.com/danielperna84/custom_homematic#homematicip_localclear_cache) and restart HA afterwards.

 ### Unignore device parameters